 * CIVIL PROCEDURE

 Professor Busby has edited The Manitoba Queen’s Bench Rules Annotated (Carswell/Thomson Publishing) since it was first published (originally as an in-house publication) in 1989.
-It is currently in its 124th edition and more than 60 supplements have been prepared for the annotated looseleaf version.
+The 15th edition is forthcoming and almost 80 supplements have been prepared for the annotated looseleaf version.
 In 1999, the Manitoba Law Reform Commission published Class Proceedings, a report which she co-authored with Jonathan Penner.
 In 2002, the Manitoba government introduced legislation which incorporated almost all of the MLRC’s recommendations.